Ozzyboshi/AmigaDemo_the_crows/README.md

 The demos has been writtend and tested on a real Amiga 600 with 2Mb of Chip ram and 2Mb of PCMCIA Fast ram but it really whould work in all classic Amigas.

 Additional tests were made on a Aca500+ mounted on a real A500+ with kickstart 3.1 , no problem were found with this configuration either.

+If you own a vampire you'll probably run the demo faster than expected, try disabling cache memory to run it properly.

 #### Future
 Despite the simplicity of this demo, it can be useful for learning puroposes and as a base code for a much complex one.